sanifmujawar/Weather-Forecast/README.md

 ## Repository Quality 📚
 The GitHub repository for this project adheres to best practices in terms of file structure, naming conventions, class/id naming, indentation, and commit messages.
 The README provides comprehensive information about the project, including a detailed description, a demo image, and links to the deployed application and repository. 📝

-© 2023 Your Name Confidential and Proprietary.
+© 2023 [SanifMujawar](https://github.com/sanifmujawar) Confidential and Proprietary.
 All Rights Reserved.

 🌦️ Note: Feel free to enhance this README by adding any additional sections or details that suit the project's requirements and complexity. 📋